 In the second step of the ODI process, customer needs are being identified through qualitative market research.
 The results are organized as “job maps” containing the core functional job, related jobs and emotional jobs as well as consumption chain Jobs.
 A job map is a visual depiction of the core functional job, which explains step-by-step exactly what the customer is trying to get done, independent of the solution they are using.

 For each job step in the job map, we identify the outcomes customers use to measure success when trying to get their job done, using our proprietary interview methodology.
 Outcomes are perfectly defined and highly actionable customer needs statements.
-Typically we identify 100 to 150 outcomes that will be defined exhaustively, without ambiguity and free from solutions and product features for a given job.
+Typically we identify 100 to 150 outcomes that will be defined exhaustively, without ambiguity and free from solutions and product features for a given job-to-be-done.

 While understanding all the customers’ desired outcomes ensures the ODI process is customer-centric, quantifying them ensures the process is data-driven.
 With a complete set of desired outcome and job statements in hand, a company is able to obtain quantitative insights into its market that were never before possible.
 Therefore, the outcomes are quantified through a large-scale survey to identify the level of satisfaction and importance for each single outcome.